1992 Tasmanian state election: Results

 The result saw a swing against the Labor Party and the Greens in the direction of the Liberal Party.
 The 7.19 percent swing to the Liberals—almost double what they needed to win government—assured Groom would have a secure majority in the next state parliament.

 Although the Greens suffered a 3.90% swing against them, their primary vote of 13.23% statewide was above the required quota for election, and it was only in Bass and Braddon that they depended on a large flow of preferences to hold their seats.

 The Labor Party polled poorly with a net loss of two members.
 The party lost four members; Michael Weldon in Braddon, former Premier Harry Holgate and Jim Cox in Bass, David Crean in Denison.
 The party gained two members; Gill James in Bass and Julian Amos in Denison.
 The fall in the Labor vote could be attributed to the instability of the Labor-Green accord, but also because of government spending cuts.

 Minor parties and Independents collectively had an increase in votes, but were far from reaching the required quota for election.

-This is the first successive election to date in which Tasmanian voters were presented with a different Premier from the previous election.
+This is the first successive election until 2024 in which Tasmanian voters were presented with a different Premier from the previous election.